Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

 # Dot Net Framework Projects Instructions - Package and Publish NuGet Packages for .NET Framework Projects

-### This manual provides step-by-step instructions for creating, packaging, and publishing NuGet packages for .NET Framework projects using the Package Manager Console in Visual Studio.
+### Below is step-by-step instructions for creating, packaging, and publishing NuGet packages for .NET Framework projects using the Package Manager Console in Visual Studio.

 Resource -  [Quickstart: Create and publish a package using Visual Studio (.NET Framework, Windows) | Microsoft Learn](https://learn.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio-net-framework)